Bai-Chiang/Linux_tinkering_notes/Fedora_CoreOS.md

     ```
 - [Download](https://getfedora.org/en/coreos/download) and verify Fedora CoreOS stable version.
   You may need to extract it `unxz fedora-coreos-*.qcow2.xz`.
 - Create new VM.
-Paste these lines to `example.sh`
+Paste these lines to `example_ignition.sh`
   ```
   IGNITION_CONFIG="/path/to/example.ign"
   IMAGE="/path/to/image.qcow2"